scikit-hep/awkward/docs-sphinx/reference/ak.layout.IndexedArray.rst

 .. py:method:: IndexedArray.simplify()

-Combines this node with its ``content`` if the ``content`` also has :doc:`ak.types.OptionType` or is an :doc:`ak.layout.IndexedArray`; otherwise, this is a pass-through.
+Combines this node with its ``content`` if the ``content`` also has :doc:`ak.types.OptionType` or is an :class:`ak.layout.IndexedArray`; otherwise, this is a pass-through.
 In all cases, the output has the same logical meaning as the input.

 This method only operates one level deep.